Skip to Content

 Expert Tips

-If you enjoy oat milk pancakes, try one of these breakfast recipes!
+If you enjoy oat milk pancakes, try more breakfast recipes!

 Serving Suggestions

-These fluffy oat milk pancakes have just the right amount of sweetness and taste even better topped with berries, banana slices, a dusting of powdered sugar, or the classics, butter and maple syrup.
+Fluffy oat milk pancakes have just the right amount of sweetness and taste even better with berries, banana slices, a dusting of powdered sugar, and the classics like butter and gooey maple syrup.

 You can also switch things up with a drizzle of honey, a spoonful of fig jam, Nutella, Greek yogurt, or your favorite nut butter.
 You can even top them with chocolate chips, coconut flakes, or a dollop of whipped cream.